 Wines of Slavonia

-Slavonia, Croatia's breadbasket, is famous for the Graševina grape, the most commonly grown white grape in the country.
+Slavonia, Croatia's breadbasket, is famous for the Graševina (Welschriesling) grape, the most commonly grown white grape in the country.
 It's vast vineyards produce the largest volume of wine in Croatia.
 The history of cultivating and harvesting of grapes in this region can be traced back to ancient Roman times.

 Today, the wines produced here are renowned for their excellent quality at reasonable prices, making it the most extensive wine-making region in Croatia in terms of both area and quantity of wine produced.